opencrvs/opencrvs-core/packages/resources/README.md

 ## Employees

-This feature, imports and converts an employee list into [FHIR Practitioner](https://www.hl7.org/fhir/practitioner.html) and [FHIR PractitionerRole](https://www.hl7.org/fhir/practitionerrole.html) objects to manage permissions and map registrations to staff members, so that their performance can be tracked.
-The list is a test list based on the users and permissions in the [user-mgnt package.](https://github.com/jembi/OpenCRVS/blob/master/packages/user-mgnt/resources/populate.ts)
+This feature, imports and converts a test user and employee list from a csv file into [FHIR Practitioner](https://www.hl7.org/fhir/practitioner.html) and [FHIR PractitionerRole](https://www.hl7.org/fhir/practitionerrole.html) objects to manage permissions and map registrations to staff members, so that their performance can be tracked.
+The facility id for the users working location must match a facility unique id

 [This FHIR standard is followed.](https://github.com/jembi/opencrvs-fhir-templates/blob/master/employee/employee-resource.jsonc)